jupyex/FoodProject/README.md

 python -m ipykernel install --user --name=fd
 ```
 ## Data Collection & Preprocessing
-10 categories were created based on general foods that people eat.
+We selected 10 general foods for our project.
 The labels are as follows:
 | Food    | Calories |
 | -------- | ------- |
 | rice-white-steamed    |     |